joaquinsalas/nowcastingRt/README.md

 Otherwise, execute the following instruction separately

 * model.
 The instruction calls these routines:
-*delay.compoundRateOfChange2* takes <2ndStage_updated_delays.csv> and compute the parameters for the Gamma distributions in the file <GammaParam.csv> and the variable <theta>
+*delay.compoundRateOfChange* takes <2ndStage_updated_delays.csv> and compute the parameters for the Gamma distributions in the file <GammaParam.csv> and the variable <theta>

 * Current infectious number: *delay.nowcastingCompound* uses the Gamma distributions to update the current estimate for each day producing in the process uncertainty areas around the mean.